corsairmarks/organic_zealots/mod/README.md

     * Remove overridden origins from Forgotten History in favor of a script_value compatibility file
     * Rename and add more validation triggers (similar to additions in 2.1.0)
 * 2.2.1 Performance improvements for assimilation - only process species which have at least one Pop
+* 3.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes
+    * Mentat leader trait now has a variation for every leader class

 ## Source Code